-If you find yourself in a situation that resulted in damaged or missing teeth, you may need oral dental implants.
-To be a good candidate for a dental implant procedure, you must have healthy gums and a strong jawbone so that the dental implants can be installed properly.
+If you find yourself in a situation that results in damaged or missing teeth, you may need oral implants.
+To be a good candidate for a dental implant procedure, you must have healthy gums and a strong jawbone so the implant can be installed properly.

-Call our dental office today and talk to one of our knowledgeable team members to see if you are a candidate for implants and to know the things you should know about dental implants.
-We can set up a consultation at which point your dentist will examine your teeth and your overall oral health to determine if this procedure is right for you.
+Call our dental office in Surrey today and talk to one of our knowledgeable team members to see if you are a candidate for implants and to know the things you should know about dental implants.
+We can set up a consultation, at which point your dentist will examine your teeth and your overall oral health to determine if the implant procedure is right for you.

 Benefits of Dental Implants

 Damaged or missing teeth can impact our lives immensely.
-Implant dentistry help by restoring your everyday functions such as chewing, eating, and speaking confidently.
+Implant dentistry helps restore your everyday functions, such as chewing, eating, and speaking confidently.
 Implant dentistry can also prevent adjacent teeth from drifting into improper positions.

 Here are some additional benefits of dental implants: